 Most homebuyers will need to secure a mortgage in order to buy a Green Spinnaker home.
 Our sales advisors are happy to suggest Independent Financial Advisors in order to guide you through this process.

-Alternatively there are a number of very good resources available on the internet.
-Google Money allows you to compare mortgage deals from major UK lenders.
-They offer comparisons on mortgages for purchase, first time buyers and buy to let.
+Alternatively there are a number of very good resources available on the internet such as compare the market, money supermarket, money saving expert, uswitch etc. They offer comparisons on mortgages for purchase, first time buyers and buy to let.
 You can select repayment and Interest only mortgages with different repayment periods, and single or joint applications.
-Google then provide a list of all providers offering suitable mortgages, the interest rates, fees, initial monthly repayments and over APR for comparison.
+They then provide a list of all providers offering suitable mortgages, the interest rates, fees, initial monthly repayments and over APR for comparison.

 Whilst we are unable to provide direct advice on mortgages we have put together a glossary of terms commonly used by mortgage providers to describe the different types of mortgages available.
 You should seek independent advice as to which might be the best for your own personal circumstances.

 There are two principle types of mortgage:

 - Repayment Mortgage: Every month you pay back some of what you have borrowed plus interest.
 At the end of the mortgage term you have paid back your loan in full.
 On some mortgages you can make overpayments to reduce the length of the term.